kieran-ohara/blog/src/_drafts/2018-06-26-champion-things.md

 **It's not enough to "bang a drum".
 Instead, capture imaginations with something tangible, and then sell it's value**.

-## Learn to speak the Language of Value.
+## Learn to speak the language of value.

 "**Engineers are hired to create value, not to program things**".
 This headline comes from from an article I read over a year ago called "_Don't Call Yourself a